-In January 2012 Cboe Europe Equities (Cboe) launched full four-way* clearing interoperability, offering Participants true "user choice" in selecting their Central Counterparty (CCP).
+Cboe Europe Equities (Cboe) offers full clearing interoperability, offering Participants true "user choice" in selecting their Central Counterparty (CCP).

-This development will allow Clearing Participants to choose a single CCP for activity relating to any given market segment for a variety of different trading venues, removing the need to fund cross margin arrangements across different CCPs.
+This allows Clearing Participants to choose a single CCP for activity relating to any given market segment for a variety of different trading venues, removing the need to fund cross margin arrangements across different CCPs.
 This should lower Participants' overall trading costs and enable them to manage risk more effectively and efficiently.

-The CCPs offering clearing services on the Cboe market are European Central Counter Party NV (EuroCCP), LCH.Clearnet Ltd and SIX x-clear AG.
+The CCPs offering clearing services on the Cboe market are Cboe Clear Europe NV, LCH Ltd and SIX x-clear AG.
 The interoperable group covers all pan-European markets with the exception of the Polish market which is cleared by Cboe Clear Europe NV and LCH Ltd.

 Participants will need to maintain clearing arrangements with any relevant CCP.
 Where a transaction occurs between two Participants, each leg of the transaction will be sent to the Participant’s respective Interoperable CCP of choice.
 Clearing arrangements, either directly or via a General Clearing Participant (GCP), must be in place prior to trading.

 Cboe Europe Equities (Cboe) operates a concept of market segments across its pan-European stock universe which typically replicate the stocks listed on the primary market of listing.
 As Cboe offers trading in stocks traded on multiple market segments, identifiers such as an International Securities Identifying Number (ISIN) are not always sufficient to provide a unique identifier for a security and all its associated characteristics, such as location of settlement.
 Cboe overcomes this by differentiating between stocks by applying the following unique combination:

 As such, Cboe will only have one ISIN per currency per market segment.